Chiuya/monstrousPersona/README.md

 [LinkedIn](https://www.linkedin.com/in/bella-y-605078209)

 ## Josh Hodiny:
-- Monster Designs: Designed and drew all monsters.
+- Monster Designs: Designed and drew all monsters in Aseprite.
 - Question Writing: Helped write and proofread quiz questions and answers.
 - Sprite Design: Helped design little man sprites.
 - Monster Descriptions: Helped write the lore and descriptions of monsters.